 Below are few important topics I think it's important for a founder to keep in mind from the start:

-Under-promise and over-achieve: budgeting is an excel-art, especially for an early stage company.
-Many assumptions are yet to proven and most likely things will go sideways, generally for the worse.
+Under-promise and over-achieve: budgeting is an excel-art, especially for an early-stage company.
+Many assumptions are yet to be proven and most likely things will go sideways, generally for the worse.
 Showing the company can deliver on its promises in a turbulent environment sets a good track record for further follow-ons.

 Detailed next twelve months business roadmap: providing such a plan sets longer-term expectations up front, if you plan to invest more in the product next quarter, share your urgency to invest there now.

-Set clear milestones until next meeting: apart from the broader picture going forward, it is important not to lose focus on most current key decisions needed to achieve.
-Quick wins drive motivation and during a multi-year run it requires a lot of them.
+Set clear milestones until the next meeting: apart from the broader picture going forward, it is important not to lose focus on the most current key decisions needed to achieve.
+Quick wins drive motivation and a multi-year run it requires a lot of them.

 Communicate new challenges: VCs invest in dozens of companies and sit on many boards.
 Most likely your problem has been addressed and solved before.
 The FIFO rule applies here.